Lung cancer is the leading cause of cancer-related death in B.C., across Canada and worldwide. Six British Columbians die of lung cancer every day.

-Smoking is well known to dramatically increase a person’s risk of lung cancer as is exposure to radon gas and asbestos.
-BC Cancer Agency researchers have proven that lung cancer found in people who have never smoked is a completely distinct disease from that seen in smokers.
+Although most cases of lung cancer are associated with smoking, about 25 per cent occur in patients who have never smoked.
+BC Cancer researchers have proven that lung cancer found in people who have never smoked is a completely distinct disease from that seen in smokers.

 In February 2021, the BC Cancer Foundation announced a philanthropic investment of $15.3 million from the Leon Judah Blackmore Foundation to advance lung cancer research and care.